tc39/notes/meetings/2019-06/june-5.md

 [PR](https://github.com/tc39/ecma402/pull/346)
 - [slides](https://docs.google.com/presentation/d/131l-GAqhs7SRsjsa2MmOLdou7gr2_Vl_0dTl1MhyTb0)

-FTG: In the past we can format day in 12 hours system, cldr actually have a concept called [missed, dayPeriod?].
+FYT: In the past we can format day in 12 hours system, cldr actually have a concept called [missed, dayPeriod?].
 It makes it more readable.
 Some language you may have four different kinds of periods during the day.
 In other languages they have only 2 or 3 or 5.
 And mapping between hours and period can be different.

-FTG: [Referring to slides for examples]
+FYT: [Referring to slides for examples]

-FTG: Two different types of issues: mapping from the hour to the set of day periods.
+FYT: Two different types of issues: mapping from the hour to the set of day periods.
 And mapping to the set of day period to a set of localized strings.

-FTG: Any question?
+FYT: Any question?

 MBS: Doesn't appear we have any question and there is nothing in the queue.

-FTG: We'll go through the same process as for the previous proposal
+FYT: We'll go through the same process as for the previous proposal

 #### Conclusion/Resolution